RyanFok8/Kibana-Test-for-RDFox/README.md

 ## Quit/Cleanup

-To stop Elasticsearch and Kibana:
+To stop the application (stop and remove the containers but keep the data and volumes), use:
 ```sh
 docker-compose stop
 ```